 Detox symptoms will gradually subside as the body becomes used to managing without alcohol.

-The term rehab is usually used to refer to rehabilitation centres, which are specialist treatment centres, usually requiring a stay as an in-patient.
-The reason lots of people finally enter rehab is often because they have failed to manage it by themselves or relapsed.
+The term rehab is usually used to refer to rehabilitation centres, which are specialised treatment centres, usually requiring a stay as an in-patient.
+The reason lots of people finally enter rehab is often that they have failed to manage it by themselves or relapsed.
 This does not mean however that it is impossible to do it by yourself, some people do, but they are more likely to be those people who are less severely dependent.

 There are different ways you could consider managing your own withdrawal from alcohol:

-There are so many resources available on the internet that by doing a bit of research you might be able to find a self-help technique or programme which you feel might work for you.
+Self Help: There are so many resources available on the internet that by doing a bit of research you might be able to find a self-help technique or programme which you feel might work for you.
 Read books and take inspiration from other people’s success stories.
 Before starting any programme of self-help, you should talk to your GP as you may need medication to manage your withdrawal symptoms.

-Lots of people have found support groups such as Alcoholics Anonymous really help them to overcome their alcohol addiction.
+Support Groups: Lots of people have found support groups such as Alcoholics Anonymous really help them to overcome their alcohol addiction.
 These support groups work on the basis that people going through the same challenges, work together to support each other through mutual understanding and empathy.
 They are free to join and many people manage to break their addictions through support group meetings

-The Online Rehab is a unique rehab programme which can be done completely online and provides two different types of treatments, both of which provide one to one personalised support with qualified counsellors.
+Online Rehab: The Online Rehab is a unique rehab programme that can be done completely online and provides two different types of treatments, both of which provide one to one personalised support with qualified counsellors.
 One is a programme of one hour sessions, run over 28 consecutive days which can be used as an introduction to the therapeutic process and get your journey started.
 The other is the Recovery Support programme which can be used to support you once your recovery is well underway, often after a stay in rehab.
 The cost of The Online Rehab is considerably less than a stay in a residential rehabilitation centre and can be a good alternative way to a successful recovery.

 You may have heard about the 12 step programme for recovery from addiction and wondered what it is.
 It is a set of 12 guiding principles to help people on the road to recovery.
 Originally established by Alcoholics Anonymous and used in many support group style recovery programmes, the original 12 steps have often been slightly adapted as they were based on religious principles.
 Some people find it hard to relate to the spiritual nature of these principles and in today’s AA meetings you are not expected to accept or follow these Twelve Steps in their entirety if you feel unwilling or unable to do so.